psavidis/resume/README.md

 You can find my live resume [here](https://psavidis.github.io/resume/).

 ## What's this ?
-This is the github repository for my official resume.
+This is the Github repository for my official resume.
 The code is used by a Github page which hosts my resume online.

 ## Why the heck you coded your resume ?
 - **Format complexity**: I've used different templates each time I've been after a new business opportunity and it was a pain to keep them up to date.